NatronGitHub/Natron/Documentation/source/guide/compositing-exprs.rst

 This allows to write easier expressions when referencing other parameters that do not have the same dimensions.

+Possible variants to reference a dimension is as follow:

+    * r,g,b,a
+    * x,y,z,w
+    * 0,1,2,3

 The dimension of the parameter on which the expression is currently executed can be referenced with *thisDimension*::